Last Updated on July 31, 2024 by Kittredge Cherry

 Philip and the Ethiopian Eunuch from the Menologion of Basil II, an 11th-century illuminated manuscript (Wikimedia Commons)

-Another controversy concerns whether the Ethiopian eunuch was Gentile or Jewish.
+There is controversy over whether the Ethiopian eunuch was Gentile or Jewish.
 Church tradition assumes that he must have been a the first Gentile convert to Christianity because he was Ethiopian, but he could have been a Jewish convert.

 When Philip sees the eunuch on the road to Gaza, the Holy Spirit again takes the initiative, urging him to run to join him in his chariot.
 Soon the two men are absorbed in conversation about the scripture that the eunuch was reading: Isaiah 53:7-8.
 The passage describes the humiliation and injustice experienced by God’s suffering servant.